idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

 Technology leaders need to divide their time among the business, experiences, and technology.
 While each of these is interesting, at this point in my career, my technology skill is well-developed, and now I want to focus on building my business and experiences muscles.

-### Regardless of my job, I will be successful when:
+### Regardless of my job, I will be successful when

 **My manager skills are continuously improving**